Why take part?

 - During this period, we’ll also ask you and your household members to sign up to My Money Tracker, an app which we have developed especially for this project to record income and spending data anonymously for research purposes.
 My Money Tracker records transaction information to build an accurate, long-term picture of household finances.
 To use My Money Tracker, we would need you to connect your bank accounts and financial products, and this will share data with the research team on all the financial transactions you’ve made in the previous 12 months.
 The research team will not have access to any of your account details, such as account or card numbers.

 We will ask you to stay connect to My Money Tracker during the entirety of the study whilst you’re taking part in the monthly interviews.
 We’ll also provide you with a journal where you can note down any income or expenses that can’t be collated by the Tracker, such as cash income or expenses.

 What will you receive for taking part?

 Your household will be compensated for the time taken to participate and any expenses incurred as a result of participating.
 Each month participating households will be paid £40.
-The total amount of money your household could receive for taking part in this study will be up to £280 over seven months.
+Additionally, when you connect your accounts to My Money Tracker in the first month, you’ll receive £30.
 Households will receive payments through the third-party platform Ayda.
 You will receive instructions on how to register with Ayda at the beginning of the study and a member of the research team will be on hand to help you with this.
 If other members of your household also connect their accounts to My Money Tracker, your household will be compensated with an additional one-off £30 digital voucher.

 Who will have access to your data?